James R. Thompson (statistician)

 James Robert Thompson (June 18, 1938 – December 4, 2017) was an American mathematician, statistician, and university professor whose most influential work combined applied mathematics and nonparametric statistics with computing technologies to advance the fields of financial engineering and computational finance, model disease progression, assess problems in public health, and optimize quality control in industrial manufacturing.

-Thompson was a longtime faculty member of Rice University in Houston, TX.
-He joined the university in 1970 as an Associate Professor in the Wiess School of Natural Sciences’ Department of Mathematical Sciences.
+Thompson was a longtime faculty member of Rice University in Houston, Texas.
+He joined the university in 1970 as an associate professor in the Wiess School of Natural Sciences' Department of Mathematical Sciences.
 He became the founding chair of the Department of Statistics in 1987.
 The department moved to the George R. Brown School of Engineering in 1990.
 Thompson retired from Rice in 2016 as the Noah Harding Emeritus Professor of Statistics.

 During his career, Thompson authored or co-authored 14 books, including his most cited books Models for Investors in Real World Markets, Empirical Model Building: Data, Models, and Reality 2nd ed., and Statistical Process Control for Quality Improvement, co-authored with Jacek Koronacki.
 Thompson was a principal investigator for the United States Army Research Office (ARO), National Aeronautics and Space Administration (NASA), and the United Nations Industrial Development Organization (UNIDO).
 From 1991-1993, he directed a team of 12 Polish statisticians to teach statistical process control in the newly-liberated Polish factories after the fall of communism.
 The training manual and teachings are reflected in the previously mentioned book Statistical Process Control: The Deming Paradigm and Beyond.

 Thompson and his collaborators are most recently known for the quantitative exploration of the capital asset pricing model (CAPM), and several approaches in exploratory data analysis, which involve looking at data from different angles.
 These non-parametric approaches to portfolio formulation included the Simugram™, variants of his Max-Median rule and Tukey weightings.